peterboyer/safe/README.md

 > If the return type of the `callback` is `unknown`, then the placeholder
 > `Unknown` type is used instead to allow for a return type union containing
 > `Error`.
+>
+> If a `fallback` value is given it will be used if the `callback` throws.
+> If the `fallback` value is a function, it will be treated as a callback,
+> receiving the thrown error value as an argument, and its return value used.

 ```ts